mariaines00/urlshortener/README.md

-# urlshortener-technical-test
+# urlshortener

 ### Description

 The challenge is to build a HTTP-based RESTful API for managing Short URLs and redirecting clients similar to bit.ly or goo.gl.
-(Be thoughtful that the system must eventually support millions of short urls.
 Please include a README with documentation on how to build, and run and test the system.

 A Short Url: